-If you have Firefox browser has an error on the screen, while accessing your site after changing from HTTP to HTTPS, then you have a serious problem here.
-First, try to test site on Chrome browser and Edge browser to confirm that problem persisting from your end.
+If you have a Firefox browser that has an error on the screen, while accessing your site after changing from HTTP to HTTPS, then you have a serious problem here.
+First, try to test the site on the Chrome browser and Edge browser to confirm that the problem persisting from your end.

 Step 1: Go to the testing site, and enter the URL of your site, and click on “or just me” to start testing the portal.